 Through repeated communications by phone, email or social media channels, con artists might attempt to build a personal relationship with you.
 These communications can be elaborate, including detailed requests and fake seals and other phony information.

-The fraudster will likely continue to keep in touch—and can be relentless in their communications—until you send money.
+The fraudster will likely continue to keep in touch—and can be relentless in their communications—until you send money or provide information that will give them access to your assets.
 At that point, the scammer might ask for additional funds, or simply disappear.

 Avoid Being Scammed

-Always be on the lookout for the red flags of fraud, and remember that regulators, their officers and employees do not offer investment guarantees.
+Always be on the lookout for the red flags of fraud, and remember that regulators, their officers and employees do not offer investment guarantees or request access to your assets.

 If you are suspicious about an offer, or think the claims you are receiving might be exaggerated or misleading, contact FINRA or another regulator before you send any money.